Midnight Occult Civil Servants

 Midnight Occult Civil Servants (真夜中のオカルト公務員, Mayonaka no Okaruto Kōmuin) was a Japanese manga series written and illustrated by Yōko Tamotsu.
 The manga has inspired a novelization by Masumi Suzuki, and an anime television series adaptation by Liden Films aired from April 7 to June 23, 2019.
-The anime series is licensed in North America under a Crunchyroll-Funimation partnership.
+The anime series has been streamed in North America by Crunchyroll and Funimation.
 The series follows Arata Miyako, a newly recruited staff member of the Shinjuku Ward Nocturnal Community Relations Division (NCRD) who possesses the "Ears of Sand", giving him the ability to understand the languages of supernatural creatures called the Anothers.
 His main role with the Shinjuku Ward NCRD is to maintain relations with the Anothers.